antonio-qsneto/antonio-qsneto/README.md

 ## About me
  - 🍎 Computer professor
  - 🤖 Enthusiast in data science and artificial intelligence
- - 👽 Aspirant to astronomy and astrophysics
+ - 👽 Astronomy lover
  - 🖥️ Python, c++, GDL and Javascript
- - 🎸 Blues, jazz e rock n roll
+ - 🎸 Sometimes
 ##